2005

 Images extraites de la photo gallery of William Betts - 1 day after his discovery - The "flower carpet" of Golden Ball Hill - 2005

-This happened in April 2009 at Rutlands Farm, right next to the very touristy Avebury site.
-We therefore had to wait 4 years since the Golden Ball Hill event.
-Four years during which we saw an armada of crop circles parade by which looked more like battlefields than anything else.
+This occurred in April 2009 at Rutlands Farm, right next to the very popular Avebury site.
+We had therefore waited four years since the Golden Ball Hill event—four years during which an armada of crop circles came and went in oilseed rape, most of them looking more like battlefields than anything else.

-Images taken from the photo gallery of William Betts - 10 days after its discovery - The Rutlands "flower carpet" Farm - 2009 - Aerial photo by Lucy Pringle
+Images taken from the photo gallery of William Betts — ten days after discovery — Rutlands Farm “flower carpet”, 2009 — Aerial photo by Lucy Pringle

 A SIMPLE QUESTION THAT LEADS TO OTHERS…

-Is it possible that a team of hoaxers (acting mechanically on the crops) was capable of bending - permanently - rapeseed plants over large areas without leaving any traces?
+Is it possible for a team of hoaxers (using mechanical means on the crop) to bend oilseed rape over large areas—permanently—without leaving traces?

-• If the answer is yes: what is their method and why, in this case, do all formations of this type present only a spectacle of desolation?
-Why don't hoaxers systematically do everything possible to mystify the curious?
-Why don't they work cleanly every time?
-Is it because there is only one team capable of carrying out these formations, and this team only operates very rarely?
-(We can estimate that two formations in four years is not a lot considering the number of crop circles that have occurred in rapeseed over several years in England.)
+• If the answer is yes: what is their method, and why then do nearly all such formations present a scene of devastation on the ground?
+Why don’t hoaxers consistently do everything needed to mislead observers?
+Why isn’t the work “clean” every time?
+Is it because only one team is capable of achieving this, and it operates only rarely?
+(Two formations in four years is very little, given the number of circles that appeared in oilseed rape in England over those years.)

-• If the answer is no : how are the curvatures produced and who is behind the phenomenon?
+• If the answer is no: how are these curvatures produced, and who—or what—is behind the phenomenon?

-The year 2010 in England was both interesting and educational for us.
-The season was late, and several rapeseed training courses provided us with additional data on the behavior of this plant.
-It must be admitted that we are generally little informed about this culture and that we do not often have to worry about its different states.
-At the beginning of May 2010, two crop circles appeared in barely mature rapeseed.
-One was located in Old Sarum, while the other was near the famous megalithic site of Stonehenge.
+The year 2010 in England proved both interesting and instructive.
+The season was late, and several formations in oilseed rape provided additional data on the crop’s behavior.
+It must be said that oilseed rape is not widely understood, and its developmental stages are often overlooked.
+In early May 2010, two crop circles appeared in barely mature oilseed rape: one at Old Sarum and the other near the famous megalithic site of Stonehenge.

-These training courses allowed us to observe the reactions of rapeseed under different conditions and enriched our understanding of how this plant reacts to mechanical pressure.
-Thanks to these observations, we were able to collect valuable data and deepen our research into the phenomenon of crop circles in rapeseed.
+These formations allowed us to observe how oilseed rape reacts under different conditions and enriched our understanding of its response to mechanical pressure.
+Thanks to these observations, we collected valuable data and deepened our research into crop-circle behavior in oilseed rape.

 crop circle 2024 site web france